priscamwende/Advanced_ML_project/README.md

 ### ARIMA

-AutoRegressive Integrated Moving Average was used to model non-seasonal consumption patterns.
+AutoRegressive Integrated Moving Average will be  used to model non-seasonal consumption patterns.

 ### SARIMA

-Seasonal ARIMA was implemented to capture recurring seasonal behavior.
+Seasonal ARIMA will be implemented to capture recurring seasonal behavior.

 ### Evaluation Metrics